GabrieleDiCorato/vaxtalk/README.md

 ## 📊 First Run

 On first launch, the system will:
-1. Load or create the vector database cache
+1. Check for existing cache in the `CACHE_DIR` folder
+2. If no cache exists, automatically build the knowledge base:
-2. Process documents from PDFs and web sources (if cache doesn't exist)
+   - Process PDF documents from `DOC_FOLDER_PATH`
+   - Crawl website from `DOC_WEB_URL_ROOT` (if configured)
+   - Generate embeddings and save to cache
 3. Initialize the SQLite session database
 4. Start the web server

-The knowledge base building may be slow on first run, but subsequent starts will be fast using the cache.
+**Note:** The initial knowledge base building may take several minutes if no cache exists.
+Subsequent starts will be fast, loading from the cached embeddings.
+Use `uv run load-corpus` to manually rebuild the cache when needed.

 ## 📝 Disclaimer